Learn More

 Notes:

-2. The Heritage District Plan recommends alignment with the adjacent building most similar to the predominant setback on the street, in this case 7m.
+1. The Civic Centre Heritage District Conservation Plan takes precedence over conflicting zoning.
+The Plan recommends alignment with the adjacent building most similar to the predominant setback on the street, in this case 7m and provides direction regarding shadowing and constraining buildings within a 45-degree angular plane from the rear property line.

 The developer proposes pricing at 22 Weber St W that is out of reach to 60% of Kitchener’s population.
 Click here to read more about intensification and affordable housing.